 Can my business sponsor Whack and Roll?

-Whack and Roll is a successful, established event that involves hundreds of people, over 25 non-profits and their fans, youth groups, and supporters of MHEP.
+Yes!
+Whack and Roll is a successful, established event that involves hundreds of people, over 25 nonprofit organizations and their fans, youth groups, and supporters of Mennonite Heritage Center.
 You will be gaining exposure to many people through your support of a fun and successful community event.
 You are also supporting the work of the Mennonite Heritage Center to collect, preserve, and share the Mennonite story.

 How much does it cost to be a sponsor?

-Opportunities range from $275 for a court sponsorship to $5000 for first place prize, with commensurate levels of media exposure and Lunch Bash tickets.
-Bergey’s once again makes it all possible with a $20,000 community underwriting!
+Opportunities range from $275 for a court sponsorship to $5500 for first place prize with commensurate levels of media exposure.
+Bergey’s once again makes it all possible with a $10,000 community underwriting!

 When is the sponsorship deadline?